-Learn all about the classification system in disability swimming
+Learn all about the classification system in Para-Swimming

 Classification is the grouping of athletes in swimming to ensure that there is a fair playing field.
 There are two types of classification: physical (S1-S10) and disability specific (S11-S14).

 Learn all about classification

 Athletes competing in Paralympic sports have an impairment that leads to a competitive disadvantage in sport.
 Consequently, a system has to be put in place to minimize the impact of impairments on sport performance and to ensure the success of an athlete is determined by skill, fitness, power, endurance, tactical ability and mental focus.
 This system is called classification.

 There are eight different types of physical impairments: